serhiiyasenev/matlab/README.md

 Φ(r, θ, φ) = G·m / r · [1 + ((2a²−b²−c²)x² + (2b²−a²−c²)y² + (2c²−a²−b²)z²) / (10·r⁴)]

-This expression accounts for the deviation from spherical symmetry due to the ellipsoidal shape, incorporating second-order (quadrupole-like) corrections.
+This expression accounts for deviations from spherical symmetry due to the ellipsoidal shape and incorporates second-order (quadrupole-like) corrections.

 ## Visualization